amadejzr/sh_utils/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you on how to utilize the scripts effectively for development and testing purposes.

 ### Prerequisites